 A Science in Studio panel discussion with NOAA scientists will take place during PNCA's Focus Week in December 2016.
 This event serves as a request for proposals for the Science in Studio Award 2017.
 This year, the award will focus on developing an illustrated children's book on Californian salmon habitat in collaboration with NOAA scientists.
 Research and a week-long field trip to California will support the selected student in understanding the social and ecological dynamics in salmon habitat recovery and ways to best foster a "salmon culture" for the youth of California.

 About the Art + Science Fellowship

-Each year graduate students, or upper division undergraduate students, will have an opportunity to apply for the Art+Science Fellowship.
-The Art+Science Fellow will be embedded in a paid residency, working on-site alongside the NOAA scientific community during the Summer ‘16, and will return for the academic year to coordinate art+science events at PNCA, working closely with faculty and students to develop and create the Art+Science Initiative programming for the academic year 2016-2017.
-The Art+Science Fellow is required to document and make work in response to their experiences, and give an Artist Talk to the PNCA community and public at large.
-The Art+Science Fellowship application process will be presented in the Spring ‘16 in conjunction with a panel discussion that will frame the context of the scientific investigation.
-We are anticipating for this upcoming year, Summer ‘16, the work will be located in the NOAA Newport Research Station, and centered around ocean indicator species.
+Each year graduate students, or upper division undergraduate students, have an opportunity to apply for the Art+Science Fellowship.
+The Art + Science Fellow is embedded in a paid residency, working on-site alongside the NOAA scientific community during the summer and returns for the academic year to coordinate Art + Science events at PNCA, working closely with faculty and students to develop and create the Art + Science Initiative programming for the academic year 2017-2018.
+The Art + Science Fellow is required to document and make work in response to their experiences, and give an Artist Talk to the PNCA community and public at large.
+The Art+Science Fellowship application process will be presented in the Spring ‘17 in conjunction with a panel discussion that will frame the context of the scientific investigation.
 Details of the expectations and application process can be found in the Apply link.
-The Request for Proposals will be available in the spring.
+The Request for Proposals will be available in spring.

 About the Grant